 Does this syntax look reasonable?
 Corrections or suggestions welcome!

-syntax so I don't have to try to parse the regular expressions and
+so I don't have to try to parse the regular expressions and worry about

 pkinit_dn_san_match = [&& | ||] [SUBJECT:<reg-exp> | ISSUER:<reg-exp>

 There can be multiple instances of this config option.
 Examples might

 (This would match if Subject contains "foo" AND Issuer contains "bar")